 Instructions

-- In a large, deep cooking pan, heat 2 tbsp extra virgin olive oil over medium-high till shimmering but not smoking.
-Add the red bell peppers and cook for 3 to 4 minutes, tossing regularly.
-Add the garlic and cook, tossing frequently, for 30 seconds or so until fragrant.
+- Cook the veggies.
+In a large, deep cooking pan, heat 2 tablespoons of olive oil over medium-high.
+Once shimmering, add the bell peppers and toss until softened, 3 to 4 minutes.
+Add the garlic and toss until fragrant, about 30 seconds.

 Notes